MooersLab/ofat4xtals/README.md

 ## Customizing the design for your experiment

 It takes about 3 minutes to edit a spreadsheet to customize it for a new crystallization experiment.
 The cells shaded light gray require editing.

+Please note that we were setting up 100 microliter volumes using the mini-screen approach, which is popular in nucleic acid crystallography.
+In this approach, the crystallization solution is mixed with the sample stock solution but not put in the reservoir, unlike the standard practice in protein crystallography.
+This approach minimizes using expensive and toxic chemicals in the crystallization solution.
+This is a greener approach to crystallization experiments.

+This approach also allows you to reuse the crystallization tray because you are not withdrawing components from the reservoir solution that may not truly be RNase-free despite your efforts to clean out the reservoir between uses.
+The recycling of crystallization plates saves money and reduces plastic waste.

+If you are making the reservoir solutions according to the standard protein crystallization practice, you can change the volume to 1,000 microliters.
+You can actually use 350 microliters because this volume is sufficient to cover the bottom of a standard 24-well crystallization plate.
+The surface area of the reservoir solution matters, not its volume.
+You could change the volume from 100 microliters to 15,000 or 50,000 microliters if you want to make stock solutions for 15 mL or 50 mL Falcon tubes.

 <p align="center"><img src="./images/UserEdits.png" alt="HTML5 Icon" style="width:400px;"></p>